-Acuren’s 900 certified Level II and Level III PT technicians follow meticulous procedures to quickly and accurately evaluate metals, plastics and even glass for extremely fine flaws – both in the field and in our labs located all over North America.
-Acuren’s labs have automated penetrant lines that can be used to examine large quantities of components in batches.
-Our PT technicians are conveniently located in our 90 offices across North America and can mobilize with a day’s notice.
+Acuren’s 900 certified Level II and Level III Penetrant Testing (PT) technicians follow meticulous procedures to quickly and accurately evaluate metals, plastics and even glass for extremely fine flaws – both in the field and in our labs located all over North America.
+Our labs have automated penetrant lines that are used to examine large quantities of components in batches.
+Our PT technicians are conveniently located in our 80 offices across North America and can mobilize within a day’s notice.

-PT is one of the more sensitive NDT methods for detecting surface flaws and is effective on small objects, large areas and awkward shapes.
-Primary advantages of Acuren’s penetrant testing:
+PT is one of the more sensitive NDT testing methods for detecting surface flaws and is effective on small objects, large areas and unique shapes.

 Relatively simple to use